px212/px212/source/english/index.md

 ## NEWS
-- 2024.01: Peiqiang is appointed as the Associate Editor of the [Quarterly Journal of the Royal Meteorological Society](https://rmets.onlinelibrary.wiley.com/journal/1477870X)
+- 2024.01: Peiqiang serves as the Associate Editor of the [Quarterly Journal of the Royal Meteorological Society](https://rmets.onlinelibrary.wiley.com/journal/1477870X)
 - 2023.09: Peiqiang has achieved the [IOP trusted reviewer status](https://accreditations.ioppublishing.org/ce288510-4238-420a-870b-e4b549fd4134#gs.50kyb9).
 - 2023.09: Peiqiang's project funded by the National Natural Science Foundation (General Project) has been granted approval.
 - 2023.07: Welcome Xiaona Yao to join the research group!